CRM Benefits

 Marketing

 Distributing to wholesalers, retailers, end-users, or dealers, results in varying expectations.
 Managing their buying preferences effectively is key.
-They have to be treated as separate markets as opposed to one mass market.
+They have to be treated as separate markets instead of one mass market.
 Each has its own needs and expectations.

-Offering a promotion to an individual end-user is different than providing a promotion to a national wholesaler.
-The CRM system can help to manage the preferences of each customer segment with all the information in one place.
+Offering a promotion to an individual end-user differs from providing a promotion to a national wholesaler.
+The CRM system can help manage each customer segment’s preferences with all the information in one place.
 CRMs create email campaigns for specific groups and track the corresponding performance statistics.

 Mobility